Erik Hummel

 Erik Hummel (born September 23, 1987) is an American former soccer player who played as a midfielder.

 Career

 Hummel started his career with American fourth tier side Orange County Blue Star.
 In 2007, Hummel signed for Austria Wien II in the Austrian second tier after almost signing for Dutch top flight side NAC, where he made 10 league appearances and scored 0 goals.
 On August 3, 2007, he debuted for Austria Wien II during a 2–2 draw with Kapfenberg.
-In 2008, Hummel signed for Halesowen Town in the English seventh tier.
+In 2008, Hummel signed for Halesowen Town in the English seventh tier, where he gained notoriety for refusing to come out for the second half of a game.